mylesrankin/esiclient/README.md

 # esiclient
-esiclient is a client for making API requests to EVE Online's OpenAPI (ESI).
+esiclient is a client for making easy API requests (both public and secure) to EVE Online's OpenAPI (ESI).

 The client has built in rate limiting and error handling, using the headers CCP return in each call.
+It can also handle refreshing access tokens when they expire.

 ## Using the client